cooper/net-async-omegle/README.md

 # Net::Async::Omegle

-This is a Perl interface to Omegle.com for IO::Async.
-It supports all Omegle events, allowing your program to respond to messages, typing, stopped typing, connects, disconnects, and more.
+This is a Perl interface to the Omegle.com anonymous chatting service.
+It is designed for use with the IO::Async event framework.
+Net::Async::Omegle supports all Omegle events, allowing your program to respond to messages, typing, stopped typing, connects, disconnects, and more.
 Using IO::Async and Net::Async::HTTP, it is completely non-blocking and can be placed easily in many programs.
-Recently, support has been added for Omegle's reCAPTCHA API and many other new features such as the common interests system, spying sessions, and question mode.
+Recently, support has been added for Omegle's reCAPTCHA API and many other new features such as the common interests system, spying sessions, and question (spy) modes.

 ## author